damasia/ProjectDemo/README.md

 * Right Click on the class com.project.demo.GoogleSearchTest.java and click RUN AS -> JUnit Test

-* To change the search go to the class com.project.demo.GoogleSearchTest.java and change the value of the constant SEARCH
+* To change the search, go to the class com.project.demo.GoogleSearchTest.java and change the value of the constant SEARCH